josh2100/node-team-builder/README.md

 # Node Team Builder

-This Node.js command line application takes details about a software engineering team and generates a webpage for it.
+This Node.js command line application asks details about a software engineering team and generates a webpage for it.
+Clickable links are made for email addresses and GitHub portfolios

 Demo video at (link here)